Mochimochi07/simple_pipeline/README.md

-and i usually dont use workbench because i would kinda prefer the cmd view or cmd version so that i would be comfortable with the queries. its for example only. you might need to have tons of memory to handle data lakes. making just simple databases are fun to do. i put it in py and not in .pynb so theres still a twist
+and i usually dont use workbench because i would kinda prefer the cmd view or cmd version so that i would be comfortable with the queries. its for example only. you might need to have tons of memory to handle data lakes. making just simple databases are fun to do. i put it in py and not in .ipynb so theres still a twist

 ## API
 > The Api that i used is Pokeapi. <br>